-Section 171-Ordained ministers from other evangelical churches desiring to unite with us may be admitted, receiving due credit for their standing, provided that they publicly assent to our beliefs, practices and system of government, are able to give evidence of holy character and a sanctified experience, and have pursued a course of study at least equal to the one prescribed for our ministers.
+Section 173, ¶1-Ordained ministers from other evangelical churches who desire to unite with us may be admitted and receive due credit for their standing, provided that they publicly assent to our beliefs, practices and system of government, are able to give evidence of holy character and a sanctified experience, and have pursued a course of study at least equal to the one prescribed for our ministers.

-We do not recognize the credentials of ministers who have been divorced from one companion and have married another without the former having died.
+¶2-We do not recognize the credentials of ministers who have been divorced from one companion and have married another without the former having died.